T3r1jj/Diagat/README.md

 The new version with merged PR doesn't seem to be officially released yet.

 *scenicviewpatch.jar* should be placed inside *gui* directory as it's being launched from the code atm.

+##### Issues

+- Kotlin tests are marked red in IDEA (Symbol is declared in module junit which current module does not depend on) - [tracked issue](https://youtrack.jetbrains.com/issue/KT-26037).
+- *mvn clean test* fails with an error (but can be ran from within IDEA) - [similar issue](https://issues.apache.org/jira/browse/MCOMPILER-342)